7 responses to “City debates whether bloggers are reporters”

 Just because someone writes a blog doesn’t mean they are part of the legitimate media.
 Just because someone writes a blogs doesn’t mean they are NOT part of legitimate media.
 But if all you do is blog?
 Well, I think it’s reasonable to have some form of vetting process.
 Ah… therein lies the rub.

-2. Carolyn Erickson
+Carolyn Erickson says

 I haven’t run into this situation, but from your description of the issue, I think the council’s concerns are valid.